Introduction

 SELECT * FROM TestFilterScope

-Step 8.
-Now we can use the Filter values in Rules.
-Below is an example of a Rule definition we might write.
+Below is an example of a Rule definition we might write:

-Note: It's not usually considered best practice to write queries in Rules directly in the Kepion UI.
+Note: We generally discourage users from writing queries in Rules directly in the Kepion UI.
 Generally, we create a stored procedure to store the queries, and then call this procedure in the Rule.
-Check out the Kepion Sample Applications for examples of this.
+Check out our Sample Applications for examples of this.

 To grab the MemberID of the Dimension Member used in the Filter Selections, as in the example script above, use the following query: